Nicki Minaj–Cardi B feud: Origins and alleged sneak disses

-Rumors of a feud between Nicki Minaj and Cardi B began to circulate online in March 2017, when the Twitter account Pop Crave shared a screenshot from Media Take Out of Minaj allegedly "liking" an Instagram comment calling a freestyle by Cardi B "dumb ass bars".
+Rumors of a feud between Nicki Minaj and Cardi B began to circulate online in March 2017, when the Twitter account Pop Crave shared a screenshot from an Instagram comment calling a freestyle by Cardi B "dumb ass bars".
 Minaj soon liked a tweet from a fan, who wrote that the screenshot had been faked.
 During Minaj's feud with fellow rapper Remy Ma and following the release of Ma's song "Shether", a diss track against Minaj, Cardi B performed the song "U.N.I.T.Y." with Ma during her June 2017 performance at Summer Jam.
 Minaj's verse on the 2017 London on da Track song "No Flag", which was released two months later and on which she rapped, "Lil' bitch, I heard these labels tryna make another me/Everything you getting, little hoe, is cause of me", fueled further rumors of a feud between Minaj and Cardi B. Minaj tweeted that she had written her verse two months prior to the song's release and denied that it was in response to Cardi B's performance with Ma.

 Cardi B's feature on the G-Eazy song "No Limit", released later that year, featured the verse "Can you stop with all the subs?/Bitch, I ain't Jared," which was assumed to be directed at Minaj.
 She stated in an interview with the radio show The Breakfast Club that the verse was directed at women from her old neighborhood rather than toward Minaj, whom she had previously spoken with.
 Minaj's fans also accused Cardi B of copying Minaj's style and demeanor in the song's music video, released in December of that year.
 Minaj soon tweeted, "I'm glad y'all peeped," which both BuzzFeed News and Atlanta Black Star wrote seemed to be in agreement with the assessment.

 Cardi B's song "Bodak Yellow" topped the Billboard Hot 100 in September 2017, making Cardi B the first solo female rapper to peak at number one on the chart since Lauryn Hill in 1998.
 Minaj soon posted a congratulatory tweet addressed to Cardi B, calling it "a RECORD BREAKING achievement", which Cardi B responded to by thanking her and writing that it "means sooo much coming from you".